Notes on Twig 14

 2421 PLUCK Frances C1851: a silk warper, living with her widowed mother in Ponders End.
 She married Robert White in 1866, witnesses were George Raymond and Esther Elizabeth Pluck.

 3479 PLUCK Harriet No birth record found.
 Known from censuses; father identified on her marriage certificate.
 C1861: her unmarried sister, Eliza and her niece, Esther Elizabeth, are living with Henry & Harriet in Claremont Street.
 C1871: all four still living at Claremont Street: no change except that young Esther is now described as sister-in-law; Esther and Eliza are factory operatives.
 C1881: Eliza still with them (working in an India rubber factory), also 7 year old George Rayman, a nephew.
 C1891: Henry, now widowed, Eliza still working in the rubber factory, George Raymond now a stationer's assistant, together with Esther Raymond, aged 9.
+Henry & Harriett don't appear to have had any children.

-2427 PLUCK Henry C1861, C1881 unm, ag lab.C1901.
+2427 PLUCK Henry C1861: 2 months; C1881 unm, ag lab;C1901: C1911: not found.
 A possible death in the Romford RD in 1918.

-2426 PLUCK James C1861, C1881 unm, labourer; C1891: with family living next door to his mother.
-C1901
+2426 PLUCK James C1861: age 2; C1881: unm, labourer; C1891: with his family and living next door to his mother.
+C1901: a carman;

-2444 PLUCK John William C1901
+2444 PLUCK John William C1901: age 6

 3471 PLUCK Joyce I Joyce died aged 28.
 She and Leslie had a daughter, Janice, in 1947.

-3486 PLUCK Leslie J There are two possible marriages: (1) to Pamela B Wilcox in Q1 1980 in the Havering RD, and (2) to Shirley A Donoghue in Q2 1985 in the Shepway RD.
+3486 PLUCK Leslie J here are two possible marriages: (1) to Pamela B Wilcox in Q1 1980 in the Havering RD, and (2) to Shirley A Donoghue in Q2 1985 in the Shepway RD.
 Two Leslie J Plucks were born in the 50s: (1) Q2 1957 in the Essex SW RD and (2) Q2 1953 in the Edmonton RD.
-There are children of both marriages: WILCOX: Wayne (1980) and Ricky Lee (1983), both born in Barking and Dagenham; and DONOGHUE: Barry Lee (Jul 1985), Dover RD, Craig Leslie (Jul 1985) Ashford RD and Laura Ann (Aug 1986) Ashford RD.
+There are children of both marriages: WILCOX: Wayne (1980) and Ricky Lee (1983) , both born in Barking and Dagenham; and DONOGHUE: Barry Lee (Jul 1985), Dover RD, Craig Leslie (Jul 1985) Ashford RD and Laura Ann (Aug 1986) Ashford RD.
 Presumably Barry and Craig are twins but why they are registered in two different registration districts is a mystery.

-I am inclined to believe that "our" Leslie married Shirley Donoghue, since his sister, Kay, married in the Folkestone RD.
+I am inclined to believe that Leslie married Shirley Donoghue, since his sister, Kay, married in the Folkestone RD.
 But this is not proof.

-C1881 a jute weaver, unm.
+2429 PLUCK Mary Jane C1881 a jute weaver, unm.

 Her brother, Stephen, was a witness at her wedding.

-2441 PLUCK Rose C1891; C1901
+2441 PLUCK Rose C1891; C1901.
+Nothing further found after 1901.

-3476 PLUCK Stephen At present his parentage is known only from the 1851 census.
+3476 PLUCK Stephen At present his parentage is known only from the 1851 census where he is living with his widowed mother; no baptism record has been found.
 C1861: labourer, newly married; C1871: ag lab., living at Clarks Cottage, Edmonton; C1881: labourer, living in Silver Street, Edmonton.

-2428 PLUCK Stephen C1881: unm, ag lab.
+2428 PLUCK Stephen 1881: unm, ag lab.

 C1891 unm, lodger, scaffolder